JEETAHIRWAR/react-todo-app/README.md

 ### Made with ❤️ by [Jeet Ahirwar](https://www.instagram.com/_jeet__007_/)

-Like my works and want to support me?
+Like my work and want to support me?

 ---

 ## Project Description

 In the project, we will be creating a Complete Todo Application with all features.
 We will do all the CRUD operations.
 We will use `React.js` and to manage our states, we will use `Redux`.
-Also we will learn to make simple animations using `Framer Motion`.
-This will be a complete `beginner` friendly app.
+Also, we will learn to make simple animations using `Framer Motion`.
+This will be a completely `beginner` friendly app.
 Hope you enjoy it.

 ## What we are going to learn/use